Current application processing times

 If you carry passengers for hire or reward you need a passenger (P) endorsement.

-Volunteers and some other people may be exempt from holding a P endorsement.
+Volunteers and some others may not need a P endorsement.
 See Volunteer drivers and exempt passenger services to check if that’s you.

 A small passenger service vehicle has 12 seats or less, including the driver.

 For example, taxi, shuttle, app-based service, private hire service.
-You also need a P endorsement if you drive for a dial-a-driver service and are driving the customer’s vehicle.
+You also need a P endorsement if you're a dial-a-driver and drive the customer’s vehicle.

 To drive a small passenger service vehicle you need: